Swimming Pool Accidents

 I take pride in leading a team of hard-working attorneys, paralegals and staff who provide caring, one-on-one service to clients across South Florida and the Treasure Coast.
 The law firm of Philip DeBerard, Injury Attorney, will evaluate your swimming pool accident case at no charge and offer guidance.
 If we go to work for you, we will not charge any attorney fee unless we secure compensation for you.
-We represent victims of premises liability accidents and swimming pool accidents in Stuart, Port St. Lucie, Fort Pierce, Jupiter, Okeechobee, Palm Beach and Vero Beach.
+We represent victims of premises liability accidents and swimming pool accidents throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.

 Call 1-800-299-8878 to speak with a respected Florida swimming pool accident attorney or fill out our online contact form.

 Request A Free Case Evaluation